Who doesn’t love products that can save us money and time? Here are five of our favorite money-saving gadgets:

 2. Self-Cleaning Electric Shaver

 When it comes to money-saving health gadgets, you can’t go wrong with a self-cleaning electric shaver, especially if you’re a regular groomer.
-Although the initial investment may end up setting you back a couple hundred dollars,
+Although the initial investment may end up setting you back a couple hundred dollars, it should only take you about eight months to break even and start seeing the savings.
+Likewise, the thought of not having to buy disposable razors and shaving cream on a weekly basis anymore — and you still get a fresh shave — should make you a true believer.

 3. Motion-Sensing Light Switch